Dorothy Gordon (Australian actress): Later life, death and legacy

 She lived in a flat on the fifth floor of the Macleay Regis building in Potts Point, surrounded by photographs and momentos of people whom she had met over her long career.
 She was associated with the Wayside Chapel, at Kings Cross, which she officially opened in 1964.

 In 1976, she was involved in a motor vehicle accident.
-The accident appeared to be so serious that her death was reported in one newspaper, erroneously; she was shocked but uninjured, but the accident did take the life of a motorcyclist.
-At the time of the accident, she was returning from the Channel 7 television studio where she said that she had been working on a 'new programme'.
+The accident appeared to be so serious that The Canberra Times erroneously reported her death.
+She was shocked but uninjured, but the accident—at the northern end of the Iron Cove Bridge—did take the life of a motorcyclist.
+At the time of the accident, just after 11 p.m., she was returning from the Channel 7 television studio, where she said that she had been working on a 'new programme'.

-She was still a newsworthy public identity until her ninetieth year, when she stated that, "Age bores me stiff.
+She was still a newsworthy public identity, until her ninetieth year, when she stated that, "Age bores me stiff.
 I don't feel old and I don't think I look it.
 Inside I'm the same as I ever was".

 She died, on 24 March 1985, at her home, where she had lived as an invalid for the last three years of her life.
 Her funeral service, at St Stephen's church, in Macquarie Street, was conducted by Wayside Chapel founder Rev. Ted Noffs.

 Her correspondence and wartime diaries, for the period 1938 to 1947, are in the collection of the State Library of New South Wales.
 Two photographic portraits, by Melbourne Spurr (1888 – 1964), dating from her time in Hollywood in the early 1920s, are in the collection of the National Portrait Gallery of Australia, and a painted portrait, from 1952, by her friend Judy Cassab, is held by the State Library of New South Wales.
 Andrea Place, in the Canberra suburb of Bonython, is named in her honour.